Tyra Banks Returns To ‘ANTM’ For Cycle 23 Finale As Winner Is Announced

 “Peace out.
 Good luck,” she said as Ora, Elliott, Roach, and Graham begged her to stay.

-Tyra Banks’ 22-season tenure as America’s Next Top Model host is an amazing accomplishment, and while she is already off the gig, fans can at least be thankful that she didn’t leave the show early, which was what she had been planning to do when the eight cycle began in 2007.
+Tyra Banks’ 22-season tenure as America’s Next Top Model host is an amazing accomplishment, and while she is already off the gig, fans can at least be thankful that she didn’t leave the show early, which was what she had been planning to do when the eighth cycle began in 2007.

 Tyra Banks was dead serious about leaving the show back in 2007 that she even had a successor in mind.
 She even brought her prospective heir apparent to CW for a series of interviews, but her lawyer convinced her to stay on the show for 14 more cycles.